RaptorKitchen/gb-api-banner-maker/README.md

-# Getting Started with Create React App

-Top Five Banner Maker
+# Giant Bomb API Top Five Banner Maker

 Create a fun image of your top five of anything in the Giant Bomb database.